Antfield-Creations/fafa-vae/journal/README.md

 # Lab journal

+Things to try next:
+- [X] lrelu activation on conv layers (works quite well)
+- [X] larger latent size 64 -> 128 (no significant change)
+- [X] Sigmoid on output layer (didn't work)
+- [ ] No activation on decoder output layer
+- [ ] Linear activation on decoder output layer

+## 2022-04-03
+I'm trying out too many changes at once, this hampers inspection on what actually works better.
+Today I'm trying to change _only_ the activation on the decoder output layer, switching from sigmoid to tanh.
+Taking one step at a time.
+Trouble is of course, that I'm impatient.
+I got some decent results earlier, but I need to test out one change at a time to see whether it actually improves the loss.
+So: yesterday's run ended on a reconstruction loss of about 3.2e5 and a KL loss of about 400.
+They all settle on about that KL number, regardless of what the network looks like.

+Run 2022-04-03_11h51m10s uses a somewhat larger field of view (kernel size 5) on the conv layers, just like the run I did yesterday, but then only with the activation function on the decoder output set to hyperbolic tangent.

+Also: it's about time that I switch from my untrusty old laptop to a cloud GPU/TPU server, my sessions keep getting killed by Python somwhere after 150-200 epochs, due to the size of the model script.
+It takes over 22 Gb of (virtual) memory, I don't quite know why yet.
+At a batch size of 8, a single batch currently holds 8 images of 640x640x3 float32's so at that could certainly not account for more than just a couple of megabytes.
+The image metadata dataframe is probably substantially larger, in JSON format it's already ~120Mb.
+But I sure don't know where the other gigabytes go.

+I also made sure to copy all the Python model files and config.yaml to the artifacts folder to archive not only the model, checkpoints and reconstructions, but also the input files that generated it.

 ## 2022-04-01
 Started out this week from
 the [Keras example code for variational autoencoders](https://keras.io/examples/generative/vae/).
 I departed from that